Daniel Horan, Chief Executive Officer

 Gemma DePalma manages the product sourcing and development of all Five Acre Farms products.
 This begins with identifying the Northeast’s best sources of local food and building relationships with our farmers.
 With a background bridging food and retail management, Gemma gained expertise in operations, training and customer service at Accenture, J.Crew and Gap Inc. She has worked as a personal chef specializing in simple, Italian “peasant” food and has managed the operations of Barefoot Contessa and other specialty food stores.
 She is an author of “The Meat Club Cookbook – For Gals Who Love Their Meat.”
 Gemma’s love affair with food began when, at an early age, she mastered the basics of Italian cooking in her granny’s kitchen.
 Gemma is a graduate of Richmond College, London.

-Patrick Horan, Operations
+Patrick Horan, Head of Logistics

 Patrick Horan manages the operational logistics involved in getting Five Acre Farms products from farm to shelf.
 He is an organic farmer, entrepreneur and actor with over 20 years of experience in the local food movement.
 With his brother Quincy, he runs Waldingfield Farm, an organic vegetable farm in Washington, Connecticut whose vegetables, cultivated on more than 30 acres, are certified organic by Baystate Organic Certifiers.
 In 2007, Patrick led the introduction of a line of artisanal foods, including pasta sauces, Bloody Mary mix and salad dressings, marketed under the Waldingfield Food Company label.
 He serves on the Board of Directors of NOFA-CT (Northeast Organic Farming Association of Connecticut).
 He is a graduate of Union College and the Stella Adler Conservatory of Acting.